minhdang26403/minimal-mistakes/_posts/2021-11-21-heaps-heapsort.md

 ## Overview

 We will start by briefly discussing the properties of heaps and basic operations on this data structure.
 Then, we explore the main procedures of the heapsort algorithm.
-Lastly, we will look at the application of heaps, which is to implement a priority queue.
+Following that, we analyze the time complexity of these procedures and the heapsort algorithm.
+In addition, we will prove the properties of binary trees (heaps), which are essential to computing the running time of basic operations on the heap data structure.

 # Heaps